Gail Archer (organist)

 Gail Archer is an American organist, music director, choral conductor and an academic.
-She is a Professor of Professional Practice at Barnard College, Columbia University and the founder of an international forum for women organists called Musforum.
+She is a professor of Professional Practice at Barnard College, Columbia University and the founder of an international forum for women organists called Musforum.
 She directs the ‘Barnard-Columbia Chorus & Chamber Choir’ and the ‘Music Program’ of Barnard College, Columbia University, and is College Organist of Vassar College.

 Archer's musical work spans from the 17th to the 21st century, with performances on instruments of the Baroque and Romantic periods.
 Her work has been compiled in several CDs, including Chernivtsi, A Russian Journey, Franz Liszt: A Hungarian Rhapsody, and The Muse's Voice, among others.
 Archer's solo debut CD, ‘The Orpheus of Amsterdam: Sweelinck and his Pupils’, was released in 2006.
 Archer conducts annual recital series based on musical themes.
 Her recital series The Muse's Voice, Max Reger: The Last Romantic, An American Idyll, Liszt and Bach.

 Archer was the first American woman to play Olivier Messiaen's complete work at his centennial.
 Time Out New York recognized her work as ‘Best of 2008’ in classical music and opera.
 She has also received the Teaching Excellence Award at Barnard College.
 Archer is a member of American Choral Directors Association, American Guild of Organists and International Alliance of Women in Music.

 Education

 Archer graduated magna cum laude in Music Education from Montclair State University in 1973.
-She completed her Masters in Piano from University of Hartford in 1977 before joining Yale University as a Research Fellow.
+She completed her master's degree in Piano from University of Hartford in 1977 before joining Yale University as a Research Fellow.

 In 1987, Archer received her Master of Music degree in Choral Conducting from Mannes College of Music.
 She became a Doctor of Musical Arts in Organ Performance from Manhattan School of Music in 1995.
 In 2002, Archer received her artist diploma for Organ Performance from Boston Conservatory.

 Career

 Archer started her part-time musical career in 1986 as a performer at Church of the Epiphany.
 She then performed at All Saints Episcopal Church from 1997 till 2004 and was associated with St. Mel R. C. Church in the following year.
 She did one year stints at St. Teresa R. C. Church and St. Matthew & St. Timothy Episcopal Church from 2005 till 2007.
 Archer was appointed as College Organist at Vassar College in 2007.

-In 2025, Archer toured several European countries, including Slovakia, Norway, Sweden, Poland, Germany, Italy, and the island of Sardinia.
-Her performances featured prominent venues such as Oliwa Cathedral in Gdańsk, St. Martin’s Cathedral in Bratislava, Lambertus Basilica in Düsseldorf, Herforder Münster, the Co-Cathedral of San Maurizio in Imperia, and the historic Basilica Steinfeld in Germany.
+During her European tour in the 2010s, Archer performed at venues such as Santa Maria del Fiore in Italy, St. Wenceslaus Church in Czech Republic, St. Paul's Church, Odesa in Ukraine and Holmen Church in Denmark.
+She also performed at UNESCO World Heritage site of San Vitale church in Italy.

 Archer was appointed as Director of Barnard-Columbia Chorus and Chamber Choir in 1988 and as Director of the Music Program at Barnard College in 1994.